mxriverlynn/rabbus/docs/topology.md

-# Toplogy Management w/ Rabbus
+# Topology Management w/ Rabbus

 Rabbus uses the [Rabbot](http://github.com/arobson/rabbot) library under the hood and can take full advantage of the JSON / object-literal based configuration of Rabbot.